digitalocean/functions-deployer/deployerDesign.md

 Because remote build is an important use case and requires some additional explanation, we elaborate on it here.

 In a remote build, there are multiple instances of the deployer running.
 The initiating instance (_the client deployer_) is running on a client machine or in an AP container.
 It reads the entire project and determines which functions will be built locally and which remotely.
 For each function that is to be built remotely, it creates a _project slice_ for that function.
 A project slice is a project that contains just one function.
-It is always a subset of the original function.
+The slice is always a subset of the original project.
 It is initially in the form of a zip "file" in memory.
 For each project slice, the client deployer does the following.

 1. It invokes an API (currently the system action `/nimbella/builder/getUploadUrl`) to obtain a URL for uploading the slice to a bucket (as a zip object).
 2. It uploads the slice.
-3. It invokes a different API (currently a runtime-specific system action in `/nimbella/builder`) to cause the remote build and deploy steps to complete in a functions runtime.
+3. It invokes a different API (currently a runtime-specific system action in `/nimbella/builder`) to complete the build and deploy steps remotely for the selected function.

-The builder action just referred to in step (3) will invoke a second instance of the deployer (_the slice deployer_) inside the functions runtime which will be the one to execute the function later.
+The builder action just referred to in step (3) will invoke a second instance of the deployer (_the slice deployer_) inside the appropriate functions runtime.
+The selected runtime is always that which will be used to invoke the function.
 A special argument form tells the deployer that it is to run as a slice deployer and gives the coordinates where the slice object will be found in the appropriate bucket.
 The slice deployer fetches the slice and unzips into the runtime file system, after which it pretty much deploys it as if it were a simple project.

 Details of this process will appear in various other sections of this document as appropriate.